Gudivada: Demographics

 As of 2011 census of India, Gudivada had a population of 118,167 with 30,834 households.
 The total population constitute 59,062 males, 59,105 females and 10,509 in the age group of 0–6 years.
 It had an average literacy rate of 81.64% with 87,887 literates, significantly higher than the district average of 73.7% and the state average of 67.41%.

 Civic administration

-Gudivada municipality was constituted in the year 1937 as a "third grade municipality".
-It was upgraded to "special grade municipality" and is spread over an area of 12.67 km2 with 36 election wards.
-YSR Congress Party won the Gudivada municipal elections in 2014 and the present MLA is Venigandla Ramu whereas the present chairman of the municipality is TBA.
-The present municipal commissioner is TBA.
+Gudivada municipality was constituted in the year 1937 as a "Third grade municipality".
+It was upgraded to "Special grade municipality" and is spread over an area of 12.67 km2 with 36 election wards.
+The present MLA is Venigandla Ramu whereas the present chairman of the municipality is Vacant.
+The present municipal commissioner is Vacant.

 Economy

 Agri based economy is the traditional base, consisting of Rice Mills, Tractor Trailer building and other supporting industries.
 Gudivada is a centre for service industries for the many villages around.
 The service industries range from Medical, Entertainment and General stores.
 For the last several decades, Gudivada has transformed into a good educational hub for primary, secondary and higher schools.